mario9502/user-management-rest-api/README.md

 ## Description

 It was build with Spring Boot with Maven on Java 17.
-For database was used MySQL and there is no needs for installing any other apps.
+For database was used MySQL so if not present MySQL server needs to be instelled.
 The app is runnunig on port 8080.
 For database properties check the "application.yaml' file in the "resources" folder.

 ## Getting Started